-Another form of heel pain are heel spurs, which are bone growth that extend out of the bone of the heel to the ground, and usually develop first out of plantar fasciitis.
+Another form of heel pain are heel spurs, which are bone growth that extends out of the bone of the heel to the ground, and usually, develop first out of plantar fasciitis.

 The pain that develops out of this bone growth is the nerves that are disturbed and damaged because of it.
 Despite this, there are some people who develop heel spurs who did not develop plantar fasciitis first.

 Last but not least, we come to arch pain.
 One of the primary causes of arch pain is having flat feet, which is the condition where your foot does not have an arch.